huxuan/Cognitive-Documentation/Content/en-us/Face/Face-API-How-to-Topics/HowtoAddFaces.md

 ## <a name="step3"></a> Step 3: Create the person group

 A person group named "MyPersonGroup" is create to save the persons.
-Note that we also enqueue the request time to `_timeStampQueue` to ensure the overall functionality.
+Note that we also enqueue the request time to `_timeStampQueue` to ensure the overall validation.

 ```CSharp
 const string personGroupId = "mypersongroupid";